How to select a HF transceiver ? (I)

 We will discuss in this article about desktop HF transceivers, and what makes the difference between a mid-range and a high-end transceiver.

 If you are not at the top of the novelties in reading regularly ham magazines or speaking with friends in radio clubs, you will have difficulties to have a deep knowledge of the technology used in new transceivers, how it performs against the older models, especially if you are not interested in the new developments in both hardware and built-in software.

 In a transceiver, the most important module after the transmitter is of course the receiver.
 Emitting a signal is not really a problem.
 It requires few components and sometimes even not much power (QRP).
 The receiver on the contrary is a very complex module.
 If you can quite easily send a message using the transmitter, you need a performing receiver to detect the weakest signals emitted by your correspondent, and the few microvolts displayed on the S-meter are really not much energy to pick up.

 Therefore the performances of a transceiver depend first of all on the quality of its receiver.
-There is first its sensitivity, the minimum input signal required to produce a specified output signal, under which threshold you listen only to the electronic noise of components or, at best, the noise on the frequency but no readable signal (listen to the recordings of some QSO for examples of weak signals).
+There is first its sensitivity, the minimum input signal required to produce a specified output signal, under which threshold you listen only to the electronic noise of components or, at best, the noise on the frequency but no readable signal.
+The second quality factor is the selectivity.

 We have also to make the distinction between modes of traffic.
 The response curve of a filter is defined by its bandwidth at different characteristic attenuation levels (0, -6, -40, -60 dB).
 Such a curve displays scarcly the rectangular shape of the theoretical model, but a sort of bell shape which wings are more or less abrupt with skirts more of less short.
 Some of the best mechanical filters are Collins.
 These filters are inserted all through the receiving chain at each IF stage.